 RBC was founded in 1864 and has more than 17 million clients worldwide.
-Individuals with a RBC personal account can convert their RBC rewards points to make contributions to their investment account.
+Individuals with an RBC personal account can convert their RBC Rewards points to make contributions to their investment account.

 The platform has an online community where investors can connect to discuss investing ideas.